praneeth-kanaka/git_training/README.md

 # git_training
-Creating our first repository on gitHub
+Creating our first repository on gitHub for training purposes.